rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - workloadFid - System.String: The FID of the workload.
     - taskchainId - System.String: Taskchain ID.
 - Returns FailedRestoreItemsInfoReply.
-### failoverclusterapp
-Get details of the given failover cluster app.

-- There is a single argument of type System.String.
-- Returns FailoverClusterApp.
-### failoverclusterapps
-Get a summary of all failover cluster apps.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - filter - list of Filters: The hierarchy object filter.
-    - hostFailoverClusterRoot - HostFailoverClusterRoot: Host failover cluster root type.
-- Returns FailoverClusterAppConnection.
-### failoverclustertopleveldescendants
-Get a summary of all failover cluster top level descendants.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
-    - filter - list of Filters: The hierarchy object filter.
-    - hostFailoverClusterRoot - HostFailoverClusterRoot: Host failover cluster root type.
-- Returns FailoverClusterTopLevelDescendantTypeConnection.
 ### federatedloginstatus
 Status of the federated login.